What to expect for the price of Tether this year.

 - Dai (DAI).
 A cryptocurrency that has its price stabilised against the value of the USD, Dai is created by the Dai Stablecoin System that runs on Ethereum.

 - kUSD (KUSD).
 Kowala’s kUSD is a stable currency pegged to the USD, and features stability algorithms that adjust the currency’s supply based on its price relative to the USD.

 - DigixDAO (DGD).
 This platform offers Digix Gold Tokens (DGX), which are backed by gold bars, on the Ethereum platform.

 Beyond 2021: What does the future hold for Tether?

 Stablecoins are designed to provide stability and security, offering protection against the notorious volatility of cryptocurrencies.
 They’re seen as a crucial part of the future growth of the crypto ecosystem – after all, offering loans or transacting with a currency that could fluctuate 25% in one day is simply not practical – but, as yet, no universally accepted and trusted stablecoin has been developed.

-However, if it’s to have any viable future as a stablecoin, the concerns and criticisms leveled at Tether recently will need to be addressed.
-With questions remaining about the level of reserves Tether has, not to mention the fears raised by the cancelation of an independent audit, its future is looking decidedly murky.
+However, if it’s to have any viable future as a stablecoin, the concerns and criticisms levelled at Tether in recent times will need to be addressed.
+With questions remaining about the level of reserves Tether has, not to mention the fears raised by the cancellation of an independent audit, its future is looking decidedly murky.

 - “Tether is the only cryptocurrency with trading volume that regularly exceeds that of its market cap.